Rather than modernize equipment, one mining company chose to find ways to squeeze more efficiency out of their existing operations.

 ArcelorMittal found itself stuck between a rock and a financial hard place in early 2008.

-The mining and metals conglomerate had launched an ambitious plan to upgrade a 1940s era iron ore complex in Nova Scotia by boosting annual production to 26-30 million tons from 16 million tons.
+The mining and metals conglomerate had launched an ambitious plan to upgrade a 1940s era iron ore complex in Quebec by boosting annual production to 26-30 million tons from 16 million tons.
 Soon after, iron prices swooned, putting pressure on budgets.
 To top it off, the company realized that the port couldn’t be easily retrofitted to fit newer, larger ships: it had been dug directly out of bedrock.

 Undaunted, ArcelorMittal went forward with what you could call the “Extreme Makeover: The Industrial Edition.”
 Rather than concentrate on new capital investments or construction projects, the company decided to increase production by synchronizing mining, grinding and logistics activities to see if it could squeeze more production out of the existing facility.